cansik/duit/DOCUMENTATION.md

 ### Custom Arguments

-Instead of using the `DefaultArguments` instance, it is possible to create multiple custom `duit.arguments.Arguments.Arguments` instances that contain different type adapters or have different configuration parameters.
+Instead of using the `duit.arguments.Arguments.DefaultArguments` instance, it is possible to create multiple custom `duit.arguments.Arguments.Arguments` instances that contain different type adapters or have different configuration parameters.
 For simplicity it is recommended to use only the `duit.arguments.Arguments.DefaultArguments` class.

 ### Custom Type Adapters

-To implement custom type adapters for the `Arguments` class, see the `duit.arguments.adapters.PathTypeAdapter.PathTypeAdapter` example.
+To implement custom type adapters for the `duit.arguments.Arguments.Arguments` class, see the `duit.arguments.adapters.PathTypeAdapter.PathTypeAdapter` example.
 Registering new type adapters can be done using the `type_adapters` attribute.

 ```python
 DefaultArguments.type_adapters.append(MyCustomTypeAdapter())